griffinfoster/griffinfoster.github.io/_posts/2017-03-24-Sensitivity_to_ETI_RADAR.md

 where $$A_{\textrm{eff}} = A \cdot \epsilon$$ is the effective area of the telescope aperture which is a product of the geometrical area $$A$$ and aperture efficiency $$\epsilon$$.
 For the S-band system $$\epsilon \approx 0.75$$ ([9](http://www.naic.edu/~phil/sysperf/sysperfcum.html#sbn), [10](http://www.naic.edu/~phil/sysperf/sbn/sbn_csme_Cur.pdf)).
 As we can see from the gain and beamwidth equations, as the diameter of the dish increase there is an increase in gain, and a reduction in beam size.

 **Note**: this gain $$G_{\textrm{parabolic}}$$ is the gain of the telescope due to the aperture geometry and efficiency, this term is *unit-less*.
 Often, there is another 'gain' term in radio astronomy in units K/Jy.
-This is the gain in the electornic system, and refers to the conversion between the measured values and the astronomical flux.
+This is the gain in the electronic system, and refers to the conversion between the measured values and the astronomical flux.

 ```python